 We’re a mixed group in terms of age, background, temperament and personality.
-Yet within that diversity, there’s unity in our love for Jesus Christ and gratitude for all that he’s done.
+Within that diversity, there’s a sense of togetherness, or unity in our love for Jesus Christ, and gratitude for all that he’s done.

 10:30AM Crickhowell Community Primary School

 Our church is not just a weekly sing song; we’re more like an extended family, passionately believing that our faith should be practiced every day of our lives.
-Some have spent a lifetime attending chapel or church, but others have come to this more recently.
+Some have spent a lifetime attending chapel or church, but for others, they’ve have come to this more recently.

-Some work from home, and others establishing careers.
+As for our regulars, some work from home whilst others are establishing careers.
 Some have retired and others are either still at school or studying at uni.
 Some have families with little ones in a car seat, and others make use of a free bus pass.
 Some sing in the town choir, others prefer to bend and creak in pilates.
 One leads the visually impaired society, while another attends the U3A.
 We’ve a dry-stone walling enthusiast and others who canoe, swim or mountain bike.
-We’ve art class enthusiasts, lapsed Welsh intermediates and others can think of nothing better than a long day of village cricket or an evenings socialising at the book club..
-I guess you quickly see that all sorts come to our church.
+We’ve art class enthusiasts, lapsed Welsh language learning intermediates and others can think of nothing better than a long day of village cricket or an evenings socialising at the book club.
+Throw in some box sets fans and you quickly see that all sorts of people come to our church.

-The best way to find out more about us though is to come and meet us.
-So how about it – stop reading and come on over
+Of course, the best way to find out more about us is to come and meet us in person.
+So how about it – stop reading and come along.